Ahtesham18112011/VSDSquadron_FM/README.md

-# FPGA board internship by Ahtesham Ahmed
+# VSDSQuadronFM FPGA board internship by Ahtesham Ahmed
 ### What is VSDSquadron FM (FPGA Mini) board?

 The VSDSquadron FPGA(Field Programmable Gate Array) Mini (FM) is a compact and low-cost development board designed for FPGA prototyping and embedded system projects.
 This board provides a seamless hardware development experience with an integrated programmer, versatile GPIO access, and onboard memory, making it ideal for students, hobbyists, and developers exploring FPGA-based designs.[(source)](https://www.vlsisystemdesign.com/vsdsquadronfm/).